 If you’re struggling with this, ask people who know you to help.
-Sometimes it’s hard for us to be our own agent, but other people see us favorably.
+Sometimes, it’s hard for us to be our own agent, but other people see us favorably.
 Ask former co-workers, friends and family to tell you what they admire most about you and take those items and work them into a headline.

 Your headline should also be specific to your career field.
 Use keywords that may be used in a recruiter’s search for your specialty.
 Some creativity is good to set you apart from the competition, but it’s unlikely that a recruiter will be searching for a “healthcare ninja,” so don’t go overboard with originality and imagination.

-Tell your story as succinctly as possible.
 Since a mere 120 characters goes quickly, so you can’t write a novel, but you do have room to make one solid statement about who you are.
 Think about how you got to this point in your career and what problems you want to solve for an employer going forward.

 When you’re ready to make a change to your headline, log in to LinkedIn and select the menu for Profile, Edit Profile.
 Click Edit by your name.
 On the next screen, you’ll see a subheading for Headline.
 It’s easier to craft the headline in Word (or a similar word processing program) so you can see how many characters you’re using and then cut and paste it into the LinkedIn field.
 Click Save Changes and you’re finished!